TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/handbook/tutorial_management.md

 To generate multiple tutorials at once click on the "<IconInText icon={GenerateIcon} /> Generate" button on the upper right.
 This will open up the form shown below.

 :::caution
-The form does **not** display any information about tutorials which are already generated in the system.
+The form does **not** display any information about tutorials which are already present in the system.
 :::

 ![Form to generate multiple tutorials](./assets/generate_tutorials_form.png)